Ni-Songhao/UnifiedReward/README.md

 </div>

+## 🔥🔥🔥 **UnifiedReward-Think**

+We released **UnifiedReward-Think** <a href="https://huggingface.co/CodeGoat24/UnifiedReward-Think-7b">🤗</a>, **the first unified multimodal CoT reward model**, capable of multi-dimensional, step-by-step long-chain reasoning for both visual understanding and generation reward tasks.

+Please refer to the [project page](https://github.com/CodeGoat24/UnifiedReward/tree/main/UnifiedReward-Think) for details.

 ## 🔥 News
 😊 We are actively gathering feedback from the community to improve our models. **We welcome your input and encourage you to stay updated through our repository**!!